-Martin Compston discusses his research methods
+Martin Compston discusses his research methods for the Release of PIGGY

 Sometimes when watching a disturbing film you can’t envisage yourself sitting down and having a nice cup of tea with one of the leading perpetrators, but that’s exactly what The Fan Carpet‘s Stefan Pape did – with Martin Compston ahead of the release of Piggy, hitting our screens on May 4.